stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 title: Integrating Stormpath with Active Directory and LDAP
 ---

-{% docs info %}
- **This feature is currently in Beta.**  If you have any questions, bug reports, or enhancement requests please email support@stormpath.com.
-{% enddocs %}

 {% docs note %}
 AD/LDAP integration is only available to customers with a [Lite subscription plan or higher](https://stormpath.com/pricing)
 {% enddocs %}